London: Areas

-Such names have remained in use through tradition, each referring to a local area with its own distinctive character, but without official boundaries.
+Places within London are identified using area names, such as Mayfair, Southwark, and Whitechapel.
+These are informal designations, reflect the names of villages that have been absorbed by sprawl, or are superseded administrative units.
 Since 1965, Greater London has been divided into 32 London boroughs in addition to its once walled ancient core, the City of London.
-The City of London is the main financial district, and Canary Wharf has recently developed into a new financial and commercial hub in the Docklands to the east.

-West London is located west of the City of London.
-The West End of London is a prestigious area of inner West London focused on parts of Westminster close to the City of London.
-The West End includes London’s main shopping and entertainment areas, including West End theatre, and as such attracts many tourists.
-West London includes expensive residential areas where properties can sell for tens of millions of pounds.
-The average price for properties in Kensington and Chelsea is over £2 million.

-East London is located to the east of the City of London, with the East End being the part of East London closest to the City of London.
-It has long been known for its high immigrant population and for being one of the poorest areas of the capital.
-East London included the main northern part of the Port of London and extensive industrial areas.
-In the late 20th century, deindustrialisation and the closure of the docks brought great hardship.
-Throughout the area many large brownfield areas now being redeveloped including London Riverside and the Lower Lea Valley, which was developed into the Olympic Park for the 2012 Olympics and Paralympics.
+The City of London is the main financial district, and Canary Wharf has developed into a new financial and commercial hub in the Docklands.
+The West End is an area of inner West London with the main shopping and entertainment areas, including West End theatre, and attracts many tourists.
+Its residential areas where properties can sell for tens of millions of pounds.
+The East End is the part of East London closest to the City of London.
+It has a high immigrant population and is one of the poorest areas of the capital.
+It once included the main northern part of the Port of London and extensive industry.
+In the late 20th century, deindustrialisation and the closure of the docks brought hardship.
+Large redeveloped brownfield areas include London Riverside and the Lower Lea Valley, which was developed into the Olympic Park for the 2012 Olympics.

-North London is situated north of the City of London, with South London (whose development started with the ancient borough of Southwark at the southern end of London Bridge) occupies all of London south of the River Thames.